The first way of thinking about research data is where it comes from. | University of Southampton, 2016

 Existing data are:

-- Data collected by others, such as data collected by large organizations, e.g. CBS (Central Bureau of Statistics, Netherlands), the Kadaster and ministries.
-Centerdata(3), for instance, is an institute that collects and analyses (panel) data and makes it available for scientific research.
+- Data collected by others, such as large institutions like Statistics Netherlands (CBS), the Land Registry (Kadaster), ministries and so forth.
+For example, CentERdata (n.d.) is an institute that collects, analyses, and makes (panel) data available for scientific research.

-There are roughly five different ways to create research data:
+There are roughly five different ways to create research data (University of Southampton, 2016):

 This type of data can generally be collected once and is, therefore, unique.
-For example, climate data, astronomical observations, archaelogical excavations, opinion polls, surveys.
+For example, climate data, astronomical observations, archaeological excavations, opinion polls, surveys.

 Data collected through experiments (with the aid of lab equipment).
-For example the synthesis of new molecules, gene sequence analysis and psychological tests.
-In gerenal, these experiments can be repeated.
+For example, the synthesis of new molecules, gene sequence analysis and psychological tests.
+In general, these experiments can be repeated.